MetOffice/orca-jedi/.github/ISSUE_TEMPLATE/bug_report.md

 ## Instructions to reproduce the bug
 Steps to reproduce the behavior:
-1. Go to '...'
+1. build with/ Change configuration to '...'
-2. Click on '....'
+2. read job.out/err or log file
 3. Scroll down to '....'
 4. See error

 ## Acceptance Criteria (Definition of Done)

+* ctests pass
+* sith comparisons pass

-What does it mean for this to be finished?
+What else does it mean for this to be finished?

 ## Dependencies